No results found

 WinGD’s well proven electronically-controlled common-rail technology plays a key role in enabling ship owners to reduce fuel costs, mainly through the flexibility of the fuel injection and exhaust valve timing control.
 The X40-B and its predecessor X40 are even more flexible in shaping the injection pattern due to electronically controlled fuel injectors.
-In addition, different engine tunings (Standard, Delta, Delta By-Pass and Low Load) are available in order to meet specific customer requirements.
+In addition, different engine tunings (Delta By-Pass and Low Load) are available in order to meet specific customer requirements.
 The engines can be additionally equipped with Intelligent Combustion Control (ICC) system enabling further fuel savings and automatic balancing of each cylinder load.

 The engine is fully compliant with IMO Tier III NOx emission levels when equipped with a SCR catalyst system.
 The introduction of the EEDI index also puts an emphasis on CO2 emissions and total vessel efficiency.
 The internal engine efficiency of X40-B, and the possibility to apply various Power Take-Off (PTO) arrangements for on board electricity production, make it easy for shipyards to meet these new requirements.